fabferri/vWAN/s2s/README.md

 If the workarounds in the preceding scenarios are ineffective, as a last resort, you can restart the Cisco CSR 1000v in the Azure portal.

 In powershel script **step02.ps1**, the Azure public public IP associated with the Cisco CSR is created with an idle-timeout of 20 minutes:

 ```
 New-AzPublicIpAddress -IdleTimeoutInMinutes 20 `
 ```
-the idle timout of Azue public IP specifies how many minutes to keep a TCP connection remains open without relying on clients to send keep-alive messages.
+the idle-timout of Azue public IP specifies how many minutes to keep a TCP connection remains open without relying on clients to send keep-alive messages.
 The idle-timeout associated with Azure public IP is set to longer interval compare with the Cisco terminal VTY timeout:
 ```
 line vty 0 4
  exec-timeout 15 0
 ```
-to avoid orphane sessions on vty and guaratees SSH session reamins open enough to configure the device.
+to avoid orphan sessions on vty.
+The value of 15 min guaratees SSH session remains open enough to configure the device.